 The use of music in film, from the silent era to the present day, studying the techniques, styles and theory of film music through the examination of selected scenes.
 Also listed as FILM 3402.

+Prerequisite(s): second-year standing.
 Lectures three hours a week, screening two hours a week.